 At Wilentz, Ms. Kizis co-leads the Mass Tort/Class Action team, which has recovered in excess of $2 billion in aggregate settlements and verdicts on behalf of clients.
 The team was among the first to seek justice against the asbestos industry and big tobacco, and in other pioneering litigation.
 It comes as no surprise that the firm has been consistently ranked top-tier nationally and in New Jersey for Mass Tort Litigation/Class Actions – Plaintiffs by U.S. News & World Report and Best Lawyers in their annual “Best Law Firms” list.

 In the legal community, Ms. Kizis has advocated for New Jersey workers, consumers and families through her recent service as president of the New Jersey Association for Justice (NJAJ), a group of 2800+ attorneys who protect the rights of individuals in our courts.
-In that capacity, she advocated in Trenton to preserve people’s rights under the Consumer Fraud Act, to protect their right to sue professionals for malpractice, and she fought for legislation to restore the rights of those injured in auto crashes to sue the responsible parties for their unpaid medical bills.
+As NJAJ President from 2018-2019, she advocated in Trenton to preserve people’s rights under the Consumer Fraud Act, to protect their right to sue professionals for malpractice, and she fought for legislation to restore the rights of those injured in auto crashes to sue the responsible parties for their unpaid medical bills.
 She also advanced a strategic plan to enhance and encourage diversity, equity and inclusion within NJAJ.
 In addition, she led the organization though several widely lauded educational events, including the 2018 Meadowlands Seminar, which gathered nearly 1,000 participants, and the 2019 Boardwalk Seminar with nearly 2,000 participants.
+In recognition of her leadership and achievements as an innovator, in 2020 the NJAJ awarded Ms. Kizis its highest honor, the Gold Medal for Distinguished Service award.

 Following her term as NJAJ president, Ms. Kizis continues to serve the organization on its Executive Committee (since 2011), and its Board of Governors (since 1999).
 She co-chairs the NJAJ Mass Tort Section, its Diversity, Equity and Inclusion Committee, and serves as chair of its Political Action Committee.